redis-developer/redis-ai-resources/vector-database/nodejs/README.md

 2. CD to the nodejs directory
 3. Create a .env file and add this line:  OPENAI_API_KEY="your key"
 4. Start up Redis Stack:  docker compose up -d
-5. Install node libs:  npm install
+5. Install the node module dependencies as listed in package.json:  npm install
-6. Execute the node app:  npm start
+6. Execute the node app (app.js) via script from the included package.json:  npm start

 ## Execution <a name="execution"></a>
 ### Redis Client Connection